jcoreio/chai-wait-for/README.md

   setInterval(() => myObj.foo++, 1000)

-  // Then use it just like you would expect(): await waitFor(myObj).to.have.property('foo').that.equals(3)
+  // Then use it just like you would expect() (but note you must await it!) await waitFor(myObj).to.have.property('foo').that.equals(3)

   // You can also use a getter function: